Can You Clean Pool Liner with Bleach? Safe Methods & Tips

 Understanding Bleach and Pool Liners

-Pool liners, whether vinyl, fiberglass, or other materials, can be sensitive to harsh chemicals.
+Pool liners, whether vinyl or other materials, can be sensitive to harsh chemicals.
 Household bleach (sodium hypochlorite) is essentially the same active ingredient found in liquid chlorine used for pool sanitation, but it's much more concentrated.
 While this makes it effective for cleaning, it also means improper use can cause irreversible damage including fading, brittleness, and premature aging of your liner.

 When Bleach Cleaning Is Appropriate